ferfeitosa/ferfeitosa.github.io/README.md

 My work has been published in the International Journal of Public Opinion Research, Political Behavior, and Party Politics.

-My research has been funded by the [Fonds des Recherches Societes et Cultures du Quebec (FRQSC)](http://www.frqsc.gouv.qc.ca/en/).
+My research is funded by the [Fonds des Recherches Societes et Cultures du Quebec (FRQSC)](http://www.frqsc.gouv.qc.ca/en/).

 See my CV [here](ferfeitosa.github.io/here.pdf).